| Approved on: | 2026-03-11 |

-• Four 3-hour and two 1-hour study visits at MU
+• Four 2-hour and two 45-minute study visits at MU

 • Study foods provided: whole freeze-dried grape powder or placebo powder to be mixed with water and consumed like a shake